Hibernate Dialect Considerations

 Defining TIMESTAMP Columns

 By default TIMESTAMP columns in NuoDB contain the time zone a well.
 They are equivalent to TIMESTAMP WITH TIME ZONE in other SQL dialects.
-From V5, NuoDB also supports TIMESTAMP WITHOUT TIME ZONE but Hibernate 5 cannot use it.
+From version 5, NuoDB also supports TIMESTAMP WITHOUT TIME ZONE but Hibernate 5 cannot use it.

 The NuoDB Hibernate 5 dialect maps all timestamp fields to TIMESTAMP(6) (with time zone).
 Hibernate provides hibernate.jdbc.time_zone to set the time zone when saving dates and times.
 Recommended practice is to set it to UTC, so all dates are normalized to a known time zone.